teleivo/maven-surefire-reports-to-csv/README.md

 ## Usage

-Download a binary for your platform at [releases](https://github.com/teleivo/maven-surefire-reports-to-csv/releases)
+Download a binary for your platform from [releases](https://github.com/teleivo/maven-surefire-reports-to-csv/releases)

 And convert Surefire XML reports to CSV